nathanberry97/TermDo/README.md

 productivity

-This project is a simple todo list application within the terminal, the UI design for TermDo came from my time using PSQL within the terminal.
+This project is a simple todo list application within the terminal, the UI design for TermDo came from my time using PSQL within the terminal

+The main feature of TermDo will be the ability separate different projects into different todo lists

 ## preview